CTEA (CAREER TECHNICAL EDUCATION ACT) 2017 - 18

 V. CORE INDICATOR REPORT – separate document found online

-Print out the most recent Core Indicator Report for the TOP code being written for (found using instructions in InfoSources14-15).
+Print out the most recent Core Indicator Report for the TOP code being written for (instructions to obtain in InfoSources15-16).

 At the bottom of the report, follow the directions and total each positive, negative, N/A, N/R outcome in the right hand column from items 1 – 34 (items are numbered on the left side).
-Note: Not all rows are numbered.
+Be careful to only tally the numbered lines.

 The Department Chair must sign the program’s latest Core Indicator Report after the numbers are added in.
 Include the signed document in the hard copy of the proposal.

 Advisory board minutes from within the last year are needed in order to establish the input of the program's industry in making program decisions and obtaining industry support.
-Minutes should include who attended with their titles (and companies if industry members) and the program decisions made.
+Minutes should include who attended with their titles (and companies if industry members) and the program decisions made during that meeting.
+The “Handbook for Career-Technical Advisory Committees” is in Public Folders under City CTEA.

 Print, complete and attach to the top of the complete hard copy proposal.